Rhino Safe FAQ

 For RHINO METALS™ Safes, the serial number is located on the bottom back corner of the safe and on the lower inside section of the door.
 For BIGHORN™ and KODIAK® Safes, the serial number is located on the right side of the safe near the back top corner and on the lower inside section of the door.
 Serial numbers are also recorded in the Owner’s Manual.

 Definitely!
-If you had the ability to get your safe into your house, a burglar will be able to get it out.
+If you had the ability to get your safe into your house, a burglar would be able to get it out.
 Bolting your safe down ensures the best possible protection for your valuables.
-Also, safes are very top heavy and when unsecured can be a safety hazard.
+Also, safes are very top-heavy and, when unsecured, can be a safety hazard.
 You must bolt down your safe to validate your break-in warranty.

 Your safe has pre-drilled anchoring holes in the floor.